-Difficulty in identifying whether the AI Risks for safety and the effective functioning of the liability regime: the cause of the harm, in whole or in part, “in turn may make it difficult for persons having suffered harm to obtain compensation under the current EU and national liability framework.”
+Difficulty in identifying whether the Artificial Intelligence Risks for safety and the effective functioning of the liability regime: the cause of the harm, in whole or in part, “in turn may make it difficult for persons having suffered harm to obtain compensation under the current EU and national liability framework.”

-Scope of AI regulation: build an ecosystem of trust
+Scope of Artificial Intelligence regulation: build an ecosystem of trust

-The existing provisions of EU law will continue to apply in relation to AI, although certain updates to the framework may be necessary to reflect the digital transformation and the use of AI.
+The existing provisions of EU law will continue to apply in relation to AI, although certain updates to the framework may be necessary to reflect the digital transformation and the use of Artificial Intelligence.

 A risk-based approach is important to ensure regulatory intervention is appropriate